nobuyuki83/Physics-based_Animation_2023S/task03/README.md

 We use the jagged array data structure to efficiently find the particles inside a grid.
 Modify the code around `line #172` to compute the force from particles in far grid.

 Run the program with different numbers of the particles (5k, 10k, and 20k).
-The number of the particle can be set at `line #189`  in [main.cpp](main.cpp).
 Record the computation time by filling the table below.

 | #particle | time |